matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-on-linux/install-on-linux-method3.md

     mysql Ver 8.0.33 for Linux on x86_64 (MySQL Community Server - GPL)
     ```

 __Tips__: Currently, MatrixOne is only compatible with the Oracle MySQL client.
-This means that some features might not work with the MariaDB client or Percona client.
+This means some features might not work with the MariaDB or Percona clients.

 ### Connect to MatrixOne